flaggx1/cracktrack/README.md

 * Stats are calculated for timeframes only once per cycle.
 No interpolation.
 * Hashes are all lowercased (only in memory) for comparison purposes.
 * Unique can be utilized when duplicate hashes are expected in potfile.
+* Press any key to print the status display screen.
+Interval still prints.
 * Based on Virodoran idea to monitor cracks relating to specific leftlists.